microsoft/ivy/doc/examples/leader.md

 complexity of the proof can be affected by how we write the specification.
 Once again, we can save this invariant and edit it into the definition of `app`.

+Finally, try this command to verify that in fact the properties of `btw` are correct for a particular implementation of `node`:

+    $ ivy_check leader_election_ring_btw.ivy

+Have a look at the implementation of the `node` isolate.
+If this doesn't make sense, see the tutorial on [abstract datatypes](http://microsoft.github.io/ivy/examples/datatypes.html).